Jack Delano

 Jack Delano (born Yakov Ovcharov, Яков Овчаров; August 1, 1914 – August 14, 1997) was a Russian Empire-born Ukrainian photographer, filmmaker, and composer, who spent much of his life in Puerto Rico.
 In the United States, he worked for the Works Progress Administration, United Fund, and most notably, the Farm Security Administration (FSA).
 He wore many hats as he also was a composer known for his use of Puerto Rican folk material, started a television production company, and was a cartoonist, poet, professor, and architectural designer.

 Early life

-Delano was born Yakov Ovcharov to a Jewish family in Voroshylivka, Podolia Governorate, Russian Empire (now Ukraine).
+Delano was born Yakov Ovcharov to a Jewish family in Voroshylivka (now part of Hnivan urban hromada), Podolia Governorate, Russian Empire (now Ukraine).
 Delano, along with his parents and younger brother, emigrated to the United States in 1923.
 The family arrived in New York on July 5, 1923, on the SS Homeric, and settled in Philadelphia, Pennsylvania, soon after.

 Between 1924 and 1932 Delano studied graphic arts/photography and music (viola and composition) as a scholarship student at the Settlement Music School.
 After graduating high school he attended the Pennsylvania Academy of the Fine Arts (PAFA) where he studied illustration and continued his musical training.
 While there, Delano was awarded the Cresson Traveling Scholarship, on which he chose to travel to Europe, where he bought a camera that got him interested in photography.